 - To not check land sets every calendar day.
-Trappers using an agent must ensure traps and snares are checked on alternating checks by themselves and their agent. - To not check water sets every other calendar day.
-Trappers using an agent must ensure traps and snares are checked on alternating checks by themselves and their agent. - To not release or remove any captured animal at the time the trap is checked. - For any trapper to not have a catch pole or other release device while trapping. - 10
+Trappers using an agent must personally check the traps every other check day. - To not check water sets every other calendar day.
+Trappers using an agent must personally check the traps every other day. - To not release or remove any captured animal at the time the trap is checked. - For any trapper to not have a catch pole or other release device while trapping.